 California sellers must also alert buyers to the availability of a database maintained by law enforcement authorities on the location of registered sex offenders.

 While it's not usually required, some sellers hire a property inspector to look things over before they put the house on the market.
 (See Getting a Home Inspection.)
 The results will help you determine what items or house features need repair or replacement and will assist you with preparing any required disclosures.
 An inspection report is also useful in pricing your house and negotiating with prospective buyers.

-The buyer might nevertheless hire an inspector separately, as a second opinion.
-Some buyers, however, if they feel you've hired a trusted inspector, might waive the inspection.
+Some buyers, however, if they feel you've hired a trusted inspector, might waive the inspection entirely.

 Then again, if you have even the faintest question about whether or not to disclose something to potential buyers, avoid the potential for liability and tell all.
 Full disclosure of any property defects will help increase the buyer's confidence that you're dealing fairly.
 And it will protect you from legal problems later, such as buyers who want out of the deal or who claim damages suffered because you carelessly or intentionally withheld information about your property.

 Also remember, just because you disclose a problem doesn't mean you must repair or correct it.
 The buyers have an interest in getting the deal closed as well, and often overlook minor issues.
 Or, the disclosed item can become a point of negotiation between you and your buyer.

 If you are selling a house built before 1978, you must comply with a federal law called the Residential Lead-Based Paint Hazard Reduction Act of 1992 (U.S. Code § 4852d), also known as Title X. You must:

 If you fail to comply with Title X requirements, the buyer can sue you for triple the amount of damages actually suffered.
 For more information on lead hazards, prevention, and disclosures, contact the National Lead Information Center by phone at 800-424-LEAD, or check its website at www.epa.gov/lead.